 51. Structure: Anything constructed or erected, the use of which requires a fixed location on or in the ground or requires an attachment to something having a fixed location on the ground.
 "Structure" under this definition includes, but is not limited to leach fields that are, in whole or in part, constructed above the grade existing prior to construction; septic systems, buildings, billboards, carports, porches, swimming pools, tennis courts, and building features.
 For the purpose of this zoning ordinance leach fields that are constructed entirely below the grade existing prior to construction, sidewalks, driveways, fences, and patios are not deemed to be structures.
-3/12/1968, 3/10/2015, 3/8/2022
+For the purpose of determining required setback distance only, monument signs and pole signs will not be considered structures.
+3/12/1968, 3/10/2015, 3/8/2022, 3/14/2023